baekaaron/CPSC349-React-Exercise/README.md

 # Additional Information

-* Movie Explorer React Website Using Github Pages
+* Recipe Book Website Using Github Pages
 * Website URL: https://baekaaron.github.io/CPSC349-React-Exercise/

-## Movie Display
+## Recipe Website
-* • Fetch movie data from The Movie Database (TMDB) API.
+* • Fetch recipe data from TheMealDB API.
-* 👉 TMDB API Documentation
 * • Sign up for a free TMDB API key to access movie data.
-* • Display 20 movies per page, including:
+* • Display 20 recipes per page:
-*    o Movie poster (image)
-*    o Movie title
-*    o Release date
-*    o Average rating
+*    o Clicking the recipe gives an ingredients list and a step by step process.

 ## Pagination
 * • Display the current page number at the bottom.
 * • Include “Previous” and “Next” buttons to navigate between pages.

 ## Search Functionality
-* • Implement a search bar that allows users to search for movies by title.
+* • Implement a search bar that allows users to search for recipes by title.
-* • Display only the movies that match the search query
+* • Displays only the recipes that match the search query.

 ## Sorting
-* • Add a dropdown menu to sort movies by:
+* • Allows to sort by recipes by different categories of food items.
-*    o Release date
-*    o Average rating